 Even after four years, I don't feel I belong.
-Over Christmas I went back to the UK for a month's holiday - on landing at Heathrow, I felt at home straight away.
+During the summer I went back to the UK for a month's holiday - on landing at Heathrow, I felt at

+6 home straight away.
 What I miss most is greenery.
 My own culture still fits me like the winter gloves I left behind when I came to work in the desert sun.
-Shame I can't say the same of my old winter trousers ...
-9 lan in Chile
+Shame I can't say the same of my old winter trousers ... ?